 One of the most exciting new features in iOS 14 is the ability to set third-party apps as default mail and internet browsers for your iPhone.
 But in the initial release, some users found that after resetting their phones, their mail and browser apps defaulted to their factory settings – Mail and Safari, respectively.

-iOS 14 problem solved: The operating system update, iOS 14.0.1, included a fix explicitly for this issue, so hopefully it is resolved for users who have experienced it.
+iOS 14 problem solved: The first iOS 14 operating system update, iOS 14.0.1, included a fix explicitly for this issue, so hopefully it is resolved for users who have experienced it.

-Apple News widget ‘Top Stories’ appears blank – Fixed
+Apple News widget ‘Top Stories’ appears blank – Solved

 Some users, like this one on the official Apple forums, have set up widgets for Apple News have seen its ‘Top Stories’ section appear blank, while other sections are populated with content.
 This issue was seen in other widgets, including Weather and Music.

-iPhone 7 camera viewfinder shows black screen – Fixed
+iPhone 7 camera viewfinder shows black screen – Solved

 iPhone 7 owners like this official Apple forum poster are running into an issue with the camera app viewfinder turning completely dark.
 The user above reported that opening the viewfinder in Snapchat or Instagram resulted in a similar black screen.
 It’s unclear if it was only affecting iPhone 7 owners or if other iPhones have been affected.